 - CADDAC continues to ship ADHD child and adolescent and adult brochures as well as CADDAC resource postcards to doctor’s offices and clinics across Canada

-- CADDAC distributes brochures and postcards at patient educational events and community events
+- CADDAC hosted booths, shared information, expertise and support and distributed brochures and postcards at these medical and patient educational events and community events

 - The adult and adolescence workshop

 - The Primary Care Conference (PRIMED)